Packaging for maritime and marine applications

 - Adheres to relevant regulations.

-Protection from moisture
+Protection against moisture and humidity

-Saltwater, moisture and humidity
+Saltwater, moisture, and humidity

 Is VCI packaging also required?